ego/awesome-mojo/README.md

     "Average execution time of Mojo🔥 builtin `sort` in sec ", run_benchmark_sort(),
 )
-# Average execution time of Mojo🔥 `sort` in sec  0.000003
+# Average execution time of Mojo🔥 builtin `sort` in sec 2.988e-06
 ```

 You can use it like: